-And though we’re used to such weather, South Dakotans may notice a little pain in their smiles come wintertime.
+The average winter temperature in South Dakota hovers around 20 degrees.
+Although we’re used to such weather, South Dakotans may notice a little pain in their smiles come wintertime.
 Breathing in ice-cold air can cause tooth sensitivity, resulting in sharp pain and discomfort that can last all day.

+If you’re not using fluoride toothpaste already, avoiding tooth pain in the wintertime is the perfect reason to start.
 Fluoride strengthens tooth enamel, which helps protect teeth from chilly temperatures.

+Although the winter can be a busy time of year, it’s important to see your dentist!
 Tooth sensitivity can be an indicator of another problem, such as a cavity or cracked tooth.
 Stick to your regular checkups to ensure a pain-free smile!